Yousef Al-Harbi

-Yousef Al-Harbi (يوسف الحربي; born 16 March 1997) is a Saudi Arabian footballer who plays as a midfielder for Al-Wehda.
+Yousef Al-Harbi (يوسف الحربي; born 16 March 1997) is a Saudi Arabian footballer who plays as a midfielder for Jeddah.

 Personal life

 He is the son of former Al-Ahli player Saad Mansi Al-Harbi.
 Al-Harbi's uncle is Khaled Mansi Al-Harbi and his cousin is Rayan Al-Harbi.

+Career

+On 8 February 2021, Al-Harbi joined Al-Wehda on a pre-contract agreement.
+He officially joined the club following the conclusion of the 2020–21 season.
+On 15 July 2021, Al-Harbi joined Al-Fayha on a one-year loan.

+On 19 August 2025, Al-Harbi joined FDL club Jeddah.